bobbysmith/portkill/README.md

 ## Why?

-When a port is already in use you usually need to look up the process and kill it manually.
-This kills it dead with no legwork.
+When a port is already in use, you usually need to look up the process and kill it manually.

-`portkill` reduces that to a single command
+`portkill` reduces that to a single command:

 ```bash
 portkill 3000